mrdravid/handbook/tools/slack/records.md

 [_Back to Slack page_](../)

+All Slack messages are potentially [records]({{site.baseurl}}/records-management/), and are subject to FOIA.
+Therefore, **assume everything you share in Slack will be made public**.
+Treat Slack as a public forum — you have _no_ privacy.
+Don't say something on Slack that you wouldn't feel comfortable appearing on the news.
+This includes file uploads to Slack and any audio or video transmitted using a Slack Call.

 ## Records policy

 Per the mandatory [General Records Schedule 3.1](https://www.archives.gov/records-mgmt/memos/ac33-2014.html) issued by the National Archives and Records Administration (NARA), everything in Slack channels and groups is considered at minimum a temporary record.